 With personal injury cases, if an insurance company knows that you have grounds for a claim, they will do everything they can to ensure that they do not have to pay out that claim.
 They will fight to ensure that you cannot prove negligence and may even dispose of evidence without your knowledge.
 Having a personal injury lawyer on your side is your best option of avoiding this.
 Whether you are trying to prove that a person acted negligently behind the wheel because they were drinking and driving or that a truck driver fell asleep at the wheel after negligently driving past the hours of operation limit, you need a legal professional on your side to help you do so.

-The West Plains personal injury attorneys at our firm have over 80 years of combined experience and will never represent an insurance company because we believe that your rights are important.
+The West Plains personal injury attorneys at our firm have 80+ years of combined experience and will never represent an insurance company because we believe that your rights are important.